 In our Guided Retirement System, we go through a meeting with people called a prioritization exercise.
 During that prioritization exercise, we coach couples and individuals to try to discover what the most important things are in their lives and what they want life to be like over the next 10, 15, 20, 25, 30 years.
 What’s most important to you?

-A lot of times, the husband will look at the wife or vice versa and say, “I didn’t know that was that important to you.”
+A lot of times, one spouse will learn something new about their partner.
 It’s prioritizing the things in your life that you want to accomplish.
-That is your reason to get up in the morning and do the things that you want to do for the reasons that are important to you.
+Those are your reasons to get up in the morning.
+You’re doing the things that you want to do for the reasons that are important to you.
 It’s not because you need a paycheck.
-That’s what I call financial independence.
+That’s what we call financial independence.

 Once you have that prioritization exercise—that life plan—put together, then you can come back and start putting numbers to that.
 Then, measure the resources that you have.
 That’s when the financial plan really begins to come together.